jovane200/Blog/README.md

 ## 📜 License

-This project can be used for personal or commercial use.
+This project can be used for personal use.
 Attribution appreciated but not required.

 ---